IUREDCap/redcap-etl/README.md

 and you should be able to find and install it from within REDCap.

-Even though the REDCap-ETL external module is substantially easier to set up and use, there are still cases where you might want to use the REDCap-ETL application:
+Even though the REDCap-ETL external module is substantially easier to set up and use, there are still several cases where you might want to use the REDCap-ETL application:

 * It's not possible or practical to get the REDCap-ETL external module installed on your system
+* You want to incorporate REDCap-ETL into an existing program or script
 * You want to reduce the load on your REDCap server as much as possible
 * You want to use the CSV or SQLite database types (these are currently only supported in the REDCap-ETL application)